Mind the trap! Antipatterns, a common type of problem in technical writing

 Architecture by Implication

-Decisions are not made explicitly, but everyone makes them ‘ad hoc’, on the assumption that colleagues will see the question in the same way.
+Decisions are not made explicitly, but everyone makes them ‘ad hoc’, on the assumption that colleagues will see the problem in the same way.
 The result are inconsistencies because everyone brings their ‘own flavour’.
+(There are software or documentation projects where you can recognize the designer of every single part.)

 BDUF - Big Design Up Front

-Create a complete detailed structure before the first line of text is written - inflexible to changes in the product development process or to insights that emerge during the working process.
+Creating a detailed structure before the first line of text is written - inflexible to changes in the product development process or to insights that emerge during the working process.

 Speculative Generality

-All sorts of eventualities are anticipated and provided for, leading to an inflated and unnecessarily complex structure.
+All sorts of eventualities are anticipated and provided for, leading to an inflated and unnecessarily complex system.

 Duct Tape Documentation